Skip to main content

 B5 - The Executive’s programme for women in community development should be designed not only to enable women’s organisations to continue to carry out transformative community development work in our communities but also to ensure that women are equipped to take on more leadership roles in public decision-making.

-The Executive Programme on Paramilitarism & Organised Crime moved to phase two in April 2021.
-The Programme has been extended for three years to 31 March 2024.
+The Executive Programme on Paramilitarism & Organised Crime (EPPOC) phase two commenced in April 2021 and completed on 31 March 2025.

 Overall programme outcome